 We do not care that it costs more, we are determined to use biodegradable materials for all our packaging/shipping.

-We currently get all our shipping materials from Ecoenclose that are biodegradable or 100% recyclable and made of recycled materials.
-And made in the USA.
+We currently get all our shipping materials from Ecoenclose or Better Packaging that are biodegradable or 100% recyclable and made of recycled and natural materials that are made in the US and Australia

 We are looking for a solution to replace the 100% recyclable poly bags we use so we can officially say, we use no plastic for our shipping.
 If anyone has any ideas on how to accomplish this, that will protect the clothing from the elements while shipping, please contact us: firstname.lastname@example.org